NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/01_prerequisites.md

 # Earth-2 Weather Analytics Blueprint - Prerequisites

 This document outlines the prerequisites for the Earth-2 Weather Analytics Blueprint.
-The Earth-2 Weather Analytics Blueprint consists of several components that you can select to deploy individually.
+The Earth-2 Weather Analytics Blueprint configures several components to serve as a reference implementation.
+This includes the Omniverse kit application, instance of DFM, an AI inference pipeline using a NIM.
+We show how these can be composed to work together so a developer can chose the relevant components and deploy them individually.
 The precise requirements depend on the final deployment configuration.

 ## Software